mzivic7/endcord/README.md

 ### RPC
 For now RPC only supports Rich Presence over IPC, which means no process detection, subscriptions, join requests, lobby, etc.
 Because of this, some apps may not connect, misbehave or even error.
 If that happen, disable RPC in config.
-If this happens, more info about whats going on can be found in log, when endcord is in debug mode.
+If this happens, more info about what is going on can be found in log, when endcord is in debug mode.

 ### Theming
 Custom theme path can be provided with `-c [PATH_TO_THEME]` flag or in `config.ini`.